swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 ### Unsafe compiler flags

+There are a number of compiler flags that intentionally disable some safety-related checking.
+For each of these flags, the compiler will produce a diagnostic if they are used with strict memory safety:

-The `-Ounchecked` compiler flag disables some checking in the standard library, including (for example) bounds checking on array accesses.
-It is generally discouraged in all Swift code, but is particularly problematic in conjunction with strict memory safety because it removes the checking that makes certain standard library APIs safe.
-Therefore, the compiler will produce a diagnostic when the two features are combined.
+* `-Ounchecked`, which disables some checking in the standard library, including (for example) bounds checking on array accesses.
+* `-enforce-exclusivity=unchecked` and `-enforce-exclusivity=none`, which disables exclusivity checking that is needed for memory safety.
+* `-strict-concurrency=` for anything other than "complete", because the memory safety model requires strict concurrency to eliminate thread safety issues.

-The `-disable-access-control` flag ignores access specifiers entirely, allowing one to (for example) access a `private` declaration from outside its defining file.
-This could allow one to break invariants of a type that can lead to memory-safety issues, such as breaking the invariant of `Range` that the lower bound not exceed the upper bound.
-The compiler will produce a diagnostic when the two features are combined.
+* `-disable-access-control`, which allows one to break invariants of a type that can lead to memory-safety issues, such as breaking the invariant of `Range` that the lower bound not exceed the upper bound.

 ### Unsafe overrides